daroczig/CEU-R-prod/README.md

         tcp        0      0 0.0.0.0:22              0.0.0.0:*               LISTEN      0          15671       1305/sshd
         tcp6       0      0 :::22                   :::*                    LISTEN      0          15673       1305/sshd

-2. Try to connect to the host from a browser
+2. Try to connect to the host from a browser on port 8787, eg http://foobar.eu-west-1.compute.amazonaws.com:8787
 3. Realize it's not working
 4. Open up port 8787 in the security group